 LEED Certification and Natural Lands

-Capture a point toward LEED certification while helping to save open space and restore native habitat in Pennsylvania or New Jersey.
+Did you know it’s possible to earn a point toward LEED certification while helping to save open space and restore native habitat in Pennsylvania and/or New Jersey?

-LEED-Certification projects can earn an additional 1 point by assisting with the conservation and restoration of natural habitat throughout Natural Lands service region.
+LEED-Certification projects can earn an additional 1 point by assisting with the conservation and restoration of natural habitat in Natural Lands’ service area.

 LEED Certification and Natural Lands